McDerpp/Pygame_Programming_Language/README.md

 special skill ['hp_drain()', 'explode()', 'stamina_drain()', 'bash()']
 normal skill ['heal()', 'meditate()', 'attack()', 'block()']

-Each stats have better synergy with different skills.
-For instance explosion deals massive damage for both character at the cost of HP.
-Having more HP means youll survive the damage dealt to your own.
+Each state has better synergy with different skills.
+For instance, an explosion deals massive damage for both characters at the cost of HP.
+Having more HP means you'll survive the damage dealt to your own.

-intelligence increases explosion's damage but you have to have high hp in order to use it effectively.
+intelligence increases the explosion's damage but you have to have high hp to use it effectively.